ZackWilde27/FlatOut2-HLSLToSHA/README.md

 FlatOut 2 uses Shader Model 1, which is extremely basic so the HLSL has some quirks.

-You can only have 2 variables, because there's 2 registers to hold values
+You can only have 2 variables, since there's 2 registers to hold values
 ```hlsl
 float4 var1 = colour + specular;
 float4 var2 = lerp(var1, dirt, specular.a);